aithoughts/aipm-chat/README.md

 ### `4` [Model Visual Recognition][docs-feat-vision]

-LobeChat now supports OpenAI's latest [`gpt-4-vision`](https://platform.openai.com/docs/guides/vision) model with visual recognition capabilities, a multimodal intelligence that can perceive visuals.
+LoiChat now supports OpenAI's latest [`gpt-4-vision`](https://platform.openai.com/docs/guides/vision) model with visual recognition capabilities, a multimodal intelligence that can perceive visuals.
 Users can easily upload or drag and drop images into the dialogue box, and the agent will be able to recognize the content of the images and engage in intelligent conversation based on this, creating smarter and more diversified chat scenarios.